UTexas

 University Leadership Network

 University Leadership Network (ULN) is a nationally recognized incentive-based scholarship program.
 ULN’s mission is to encourage and support students to graduate in four years and become leaders through professional and experiential learning opportunities that advance their education, communities, and lives.
-ULN participation is by invitation only; and eligibility is based on a student’s financial need demonstrated by the Free Application for Federal Student Aid (FAFSA).
+ULN participation is by invitation only; eligibility is based on a student’s financial need demonstrated by the Free Application for Federal Student Aid (FAFSA).
 The financial support and comprehensive four-year plan allow students to streamline their educational experience, helping them to minimize student loan debt and graduate career-ready and poised to become leaders in their community.
 ULN’s main functions include:

 • Building Community